Functional group (ecology): Redundancy

 Functional redundancy refers to the phenomenon that species in the same ecosystem fill similar roles, which results in a sort of "insurance" in the ecosystem.
 Redundant species can easily do the job of a similar species from the same functional niche.
 This is possible because similar species have adapted to fill the same niche overtime.
-Functional redundancy varies across ecosystems and can vary from year to year depending on multiple factors including habitat availability, overall species diversity, competition among species for resources, and anthropogenic influence.
+Functional redundancy varies across ecosystems and can vary from year to year depending on multiple factors including habitat availability, overall species diversity, competition for resources, and anthropogenic influence.
 This variation can lead to a fluctuation in overall ecosystem production.
 It is not always known how many species occupy a functional niche, and how much, if any, redundancy is occurring in each niche in an ecosystem.
 It is hypothesized that each important functional niche is filled by multiple species.
 Similar to functional diversity, there is no one clear method for calculating functional redundancy accurately, which can be problematic.
 One method is to account for the number of species occupying a functional niche, as well as the abundance of each species.
 This can indicate how many total individuals in an ecosystem are performing one function.

+Effective functional redundancy is significantly driven by biome productivity in terrestrial mammals, peaking in productive biomes like the tropical deciduous woodland and the evergreen equatorial rainforest.
+The positive correlation between energy input and trophic diversification reinforces the hypothesis that energetic richness promotes the complexity and resilience of ecosystems.